 Step 3: Export a file using Hive query to be consumed by Sqoop

 Now that we have the data in our Hive table, we will use the below command to create a file using a custom Hive query, in the green highlighted path.
 The delimiter highlighted in yellow can be changed according to our requirement – but accordingly it must be changed in Step 4 also where it’s highlighted in yellow.

-Step 4: Load data from Hive table exported file to Oracle database table
+Step 4: Sqoop export data from Hive exported file to Oracle database table